President Trump sets the record straight about Meghan Markle

 The President had told the Sun newspaper that he “didn’t know she was nasty” after being informed by the reporter that the Duchess of Sussex had said she would move to Canada if he won the 2016 US elections.

-Today, in an exclusive interview with Good Morning Britain, Trump told Piers Morgan he had no intention to cause any offense and actually thinks Meghan is “very nice.”
+Today, in an exclusive interview with Good Morning Britain, Trump told Piers Morgan that he had no intention of causing any offence, adding that he actually thinks Meghan is 'very nice'.